TERREMEMBER/znbase/docs/content/v2.0/architecture/2dc-deployments.md

 - Updates are timeline consistent — the target data center receives row updates in the same order that they occur on the source.
 - Transactions are applied atomically on the consumer — either all changes within a transaction are visible or none.
 - The target data center knows the data consistency timestamp.
-  - Since data in YugabyteDB is distributed across multiple nodes and replicated from multiple nodes, the target data center is able to determine that all tablets have received data at least until timestamp `x`, that is, it has received all the writes that happened at source data centers until timestamp `x`.
+  - Since data in ZNbaseDB is distributed across multiple nodes and replicated from multiple nodes, the target data center is able to determine that all tablets have received data at least until timestamp `x`, that is, it has received all the writes that happened at source data centers until timestamp `x`.

 ## Supported replication scenarios

-YugabyteDB supports asynchronous data replication between two data centers using either unidirectional (master-follower) or bidirectional (master-master or active-active) replication.
+ZNbaseDB supports asynchronous data replication between two data centers using either unidirectional (master-follower) or bidirectional (master-master or active-active) replication.

 ### Unidirectional: master-follower replication with asynchronous replication